akdenizcse/pl-evaluation-groovy/template.md

 ## HISTORY OF THE LANGUAGE

+ Apache Groovy is a Java-syntax-compatible object-oriented programming language for the Java platform.
+It is both a static and dynamic language with features similar to those of Python, Ruby, and Smalltalk.
+It can be used as both a programming language and a scripting language for the Java Platform, is compiled to Java virtual machine (JVM) bytecode, and interoperates seamlessly with other Java code and libraries.
+Groovy uses a curly-bracket syntax similar to Java's.
+Groovy supports closures, multiline strings, and expressions embedded in strings.
+Much of Groovy's power lies in its AST transformations, triggered through annotations.

+Groovy 1.0 was released on January 2, 2007, and Groovy 2.0 in July, 2012.
+Since version 2, Groovy can be compiled statically, offering type inference and performance near that of Java.
+Groovy 2.4 was the last major release under Pivotal Software's sponsorship which ended in March 2015.
+Groovy has since changed its governance structure to a Project Management Committee in the Apache Software Foundation.

 James Strachan first talked about the development of Groovy on his blog in August 2003.
 In March 2004, Groovy was submitted to the JCP as JSR 241 and accepted by ballot.
 Several versions were released between 2004 and 2006.
 After the Java Community Process (JCP) standardization effort began, the version numbering changed, and a version called "1.0" was released on January 2, 2007.
 After various betas and release candidates numbered 1.1, on December 7, 2007, Groovy 1.1 Final was released and immediately renumbered as Groovy 1.5 to reflect the many changes made.

 In 2007, Groovy won the first prize at JAX 2007 innovation award.
 In 2008, Grails, a Groovy web framework, won the second prize at JAX 2008 innovation award.